gedeck/mistat-code-solutions/IndustrialStatistics/errata.md

 The errata list is a list of errors and their corrections that were found after the product was released.
 Use the [Github issue tracker](https://github.com/gedeck/mistat-code-solutions/issues/new?assignees=&labels=&template=modern-statistics.md) to submit new errors.

+## Chapter 5
+- p.
+185, clarify use rendering of interactions
+>  For the interaction part, lower factor levels are identified as red and higher factor levels as black half squares. _The left half of the square corresponds to the first factor in the interaction, and the right half to the second factor, respectively._

 ## Chapter 7
 - p.
 283-284, mean values for sample sizes of 100 and 1000 are different from the values in Figure 7.7 (note that the boxplots show the median while the text shows mean values)